nodejs/node/COLLABORATOR_GUIDE.md

   into this category.
 * Changes that revert commit(s) and/or fix regressions.

+When a pull request is deemed suitable to be fast-tracked, label it with `fast-track`.
+The pull request can be landed once more than 3 collaborators approve both the pull request and the fast-tracking request.

 ### Testing and CI

 All bugfixes require a test case which demonstrates the defect.
 The